Alaska Driving and Car Rental Info

 Alaska Self Drive Rules

-Companies may have restrictions on taking cars between Islands and all companies seem to prevent driving non 4WD vehicles being driven on unpaved roads, though some, such as E-Z mentioned above may allow cars to be driven on the Dalton Highway and other operators will insist on you renting a 4×4 to drive on gravel roads.
+Companies may have restrictions on taking cars between Islands and all companies seem to prevent driving non 4WD vehicles being driven on unpaved roads, though some may allow cars to be driven on the Dalton Highway and other operators will insist on you renting a 4×4 to drive on gravel roads.